eyeszack/diesel-engine/README.md

 To compile your java class you'll more than likely run something similar to:

-    $ javac -cp dslengine-1.0.0.jar:groovy-2.3.7.jar DieselEngineScriptRunner.java
+    $ javac -cp dslengine-1.1.0.jar:groovy-2.3.9.jar DieselEngineScriptRunner.java

 To test it you may run the following:

-    $ java -cp dslengine-1.0.0.jar:groovy-2.3.7.jar:your-keywords-extensions.jar:.
+    $ java -cp dslengine-1.1.0.jar:groovy-2.3.9.jar:your-keywords-extensions.jar:.
 DieselEngineScriptRunner <script>

 ### Preprocessors

 As you begin developing your DSL you may find that you want to _"break"_ the Groovy syntax.
-This can make your DSL more approachable to your target audience by reducing the amount of special characters or syntax fluff required.
-Something as simple as removing the need to include `()` in the DSL is nicer, for example `save` versus `save()`.
-Or maybe you want to make simplified keyword alternatives that use operators like `>` or `&`.
+This can make your DSL more approachable to your target audience, by reducing the amount of special characters or syntax fluff required.
+Something as simple as removing the need to include `()` is a nice touch, for example `save` versus `save()`.
+Or maybe you want to offer simplified keyword alternatives using operators like `>` or `&`.
 Any of these would introduce errors in the Groovy script and prevent it from being evaluated.
+Well don't let syntax get in the way of your dream DSL.

 In order to help enable this kind of DSL building, you can use the preprocessor classes included in the **dslengine-x.x.x.jar**.
 These classes are located in the `me.dslengine.preprocessor` and `me.dslengine.preprocessor.support` packages.
 These classes can help you implement a richer syntax for your DSL and can easily be extended for your needs.
-Of course any contributions back to this project are welcome. :) In the next section we'll go over the classes in a bit more detail.

--- TODO: COMPLETE SECTIONS
+The classes provided are quite simple but should help address a good amount of scenarios.
+If you don't find what you need it should be easy to build your own preprocessors.
+And of course any contributions back to this project are welcome. :)

+#### Processing Changes to Scripts
+The approach taken for preprocessing is simple, each line of your script is read and changes are applied to the current line.

 ## License